 Several viral diseases cause crop stasis, including:

-While all symptoms vary between the viruses, they all cause the movement of food to slow down.
-Each virus does this differently, but the outcome of sour crop is the same.
+While all symptoms vary based on the virus, they cause food movement to slow down.
+Each virus does this differently, but the outcome remains the same.

-Goiter most commonly occurs in budgies with iodine deficiencies or parrots on an all-seed diet.
-It causes the thyroid glands located on either side of the crop to enlarge, blocking the crop’s outflow and causing the trapped food to ferment.
+It causes the thyroid glands (located on either side of the crop) to enlarge, blocking the crop’s outflow and causing the trapped food to ferment.

-Metabolic diseases are also responsible for sour crop, as they prevent the proper function of the organ and disrupt the digestive and intestinal tract.
-These diseases include:
+Metabolic diseases inhibit the crop and disrupt the digestive and intestinal tract.
+Diseases include:

 Signs of Sour Crop in Parrots

-Crop stasis is known as “sour crop” because infected crops emit a foul, musty odor caused by a combination of bacteria, yeast, and fermenting food.
-As the food rots, it releases various gasses that exit the body through the mouth.
+Crop stasis is called ‘sour crop’ because infected crops emit a foul odor due to bacteria, yeast, and fermenting food.
+As the food rots, it releases gasses that leave through the mouth.

-Owners recognize the smell as sour crop almost instantly, as unpleasant-smelling breath is most commonly the result of a crop infection disrupting the body’s delicate balance of bacteria.
+Owners recognize the smell of sour crop as unpleasant-smelling breath is most commonly due to a crop infection disrupting the body’s balance of bacteria.

 Undigested Food in Droppings

-Undigested food in your parrot’s droppings indicates that its digestive tract isn’t working properly.
-It’s usually the sign of an infection, which links directly to sour crop.
-As well as undigested food, parrots with crop stasis develop diarrhea and foul-smelling stools.
-The amount of droppings sometimes even decreases.
+It usually signifies an infection, which is correlated to sour crop.
+In addition to undigested food, parrots with crop stasis develop diarrhea and foul-smelling stools.
+The number of droppings can also decrease.

-Parrots with sour crop become dehydrated, and their skin color changes from a healthy pink to a much brighter red, depending on how severe the condition is.
-The skin will also lose its elasticity.
+Parrots with sour crop become dehydrated, and their skin color changes from a healthy pink to a much brighter red, depending on the severity.
+The skin will also lose elasticity.

-According to Avian Medicine, parrots with sour crop quickly become listless as the disease progresses.
-That’s because parrots with the condition have no energy from the lack of food they’re able to digest.
-Similarly, the body has to draw on its energy reserves to function correctly.
+According to Avian Medicine, parrots with sour crop become listless as the disease progresses because they aren’t eating food.
+The body must draw on its energy reserves to function.

-The feeding response in birds with sour crop varies from normal to absent.
-This is more common in newborn chicks.
-While feeding them their formula, you may notice they refuse to eat it.
+The feeding response in parrots with sour crop varies from normal to absent.
+While feeding chicks their formula, they may refuse it.

-A direct microscopic examination is sometimes enough to diagnose sour crop, but if it’s not, the vet will swab the crop, take an x-ray, or perform a biopsy.
-They may also take a blood profile to determine the cause.
-Other testing methods include:
+A direct microscopic examination is sometimes sufficient to diagnose sour crop.
+If not, the vet will swab the crop, take an x-ray, or perform a biopsy.
+They may also take a blood profile.

-- A sampling of the parrot’s feces to test for evidence of infection and inflammation
+- A sampling of the feces to test for infection and inflammation.

-- A Barium contrast study to detect the slowing of intestinal motility, foreign objects, and tumors
+- Barium contrast study to detect the slowing of intestinal motility, foreign objects, and tumors.

 Treatment for Sour Crop in Parrots

-Which one your vet uses all depends on the severity of your parrot’s dehydration.
+The method used depends on the severity of the parrot’s dehydration.

-You can manually empty the crop to remove fermenting food.
-To do so, hold the parrot with its head facing down and get as close to the bottom of the crop as possible.
-Gently massage it, being careful not to push it up, as the parrot may aspirate the food into its trachea.
+Hold the parrot with its head facing down and get as close to the bottom of the crop as possible.
+Gently massage it.
+Be careful not to push it up because the parrot may aspirate the food into the trachea.

-In severe cases of sour crop, a crop wash is the only way to remove fermenting food.
-A vet will place a large catheter into the mouth and vacuum the contents out using a syringe.
-After the contents are removed, the vet will then rinse the crop using warm water or warm water, Pedialyte, or Lactated Ringer’s solution.
+A vet will place a catheter into the mouth and vacuum the contents using a syringe.
+After removing the contents, they’ll rinse the crop using warm water, Pedialyte, or Lactated Ringer’s solution.

-Where bacteria cause sour crop, your vet will administer a course of antibiotics to treat the infection.
-If the crop has some motility, they will provide oral antibiotics.
-But if the crop has stopped working altogether, your vet will inject them into your parrot’s system.
+If the crop has some motility, the vet will provide oral antibiotics.
+However, if the crop has stopped functioning, the vet will inject antibiotics.

 Apple Cider Vinegar

-If a foreign body causes the parrot’s sour crop, surgery is likely required to remove it, especially if the foreign body is an inedible object, such as plastic or string.
-This will need to be carried out quickly to prevent death.
+If a foreign body causes sour crop, surgery will be required, especially if the foreign body is an inedible object, like plastic or string.

 How Long Does It Take Sour Crop Treatment to Work?

-If you’re treating your parrot with a water-only diet, the main symptoms of sour crop should disappear within 48 hours.
-Sometimes parrots feel better in as little as 24 hours, but this all depends on the severity of the bird’s crop stasis.
+If you’re treating a parrot with a water-only diet, sour crop symptoms should resolve within 48 hours.
+In less severe cases, parrots may feel better in 24 hours.

-You may discover that your parrot has frequent bouts of sour crop during its recovery.
-While this isn’t uncommon, it could indicate that there’s an underlying health condition, such as a virus or disease, causing your parrot’s sour crop.
-This will take longer to treat.
+You may discover that a parrot has frequent bouts of sour crop during recovery.
+While this isn’t uncommon, it could indicate a virus is responsible.

-- Remove food after 2-4 hours to prevent it from germinating or going moldy
+- Removing the food after 2-4 hours prevents it from turning moldy.

-- Remove all broken toys and games to prevent obstruction
+- Removing broken toys and games to prevent obstructions.

-- Always keep newborn chicks at the right temperature
+- Keep newborn chicks at the right temperature.

-These steps will help keep your bird’s digestive system and intestinal tract as healthy as possible, protecting against sour crop.
+These measures will keep the digestive system and intestinal tract healthy.

 Is Sour Crop Fatal?